AvramRobert/cchess/API.md

 }
 ```

 This is the record that models a complete chess board.
-It's primarily only of internal relevance. \
-Shouldn't really both you directly.
+It's only of internal relevance and shouldn't really bother you directly.
+It keeps track of the following:

 * `player`
-  * Stores the current player on the board
+  * Current player on the board

 * `check`
-  * Stores if the board is in check
+  * Is the board in check or not

 * `past`
-  * Stores moves made in the past
+  * Moves made in the past

 * `coordinates` and `pieces`
+  * Configuration of the board
-  * They are two isomorphic structures, that store the current configuration of the board
+  * These two are isomorphic structures, but store the current configuration of the board in slightly different ways
-  * There's two of them, because certain functionality can be done faster by using one as opposed to the other
+  * There's two of them, because certain things can be done faster by using one as opposed to the other

 * `blackCastle` and `whiteCastle`
   * ```haskell
     data Castles = Short | Long | Both | None
     ```
-  * Stores what type of castling is available to the white and black players respectively
+  * What type of castling is available to the white and black players respectively

-### Tags
+### Tags and Entries

 ```haskell
 data Tag =  Event String